bradleythornton/minimal-mistakes/_posts/2017-08-13-turtle_hashes.md

 # Take-A-Ways

+ - Combining this with other attack methods (the Turtle can offer a shell back to you!) offer a ton of options and attacking scenarios to conduct
  - Since just about every OS is going to trust Ethernet/LAN and employees typically need a USB, it would difficult to find an enterprise level defense solution.
 Thusly, this is going to increase your chances at advancing your physical pen test.
  - This is super simple to carry out and usually can be done within 30 seconds.
 The LAN Turtle disguises itself nicely which is certainly a perk for going for the cheaper option.
- - Combining this with other attack methods (the Turtle can offer a shell back to you!) offer a ton of options and attacking scenarios to conduct
+ - Depending on the hash that you've obtained, you could attempt a pass-the-hash type attack and not even bother with cracking

 # Great Resource